The Hoosiers will take on the Hawkeyes at 6 p.m. on Saturday at Armstrong Stadium

 Coach Berbary and select players talk about the first week of preseason practice

-Walton comes to the IU staff from Birmingham-Southern College in Alabama, where he has been the head coach for the last six seasons.
-During his tenure, he has led the program through the transition from NCAA Division I to NCAA Division III.
-During his tenure, he has posted a record of 69-38-5, becoming the all-time leader in wins at BSC, and won at least 10 games in each season.
+Prior to his arrival in Bloomington, Walton served as the head coach for six seasons at Birmingham-Southern College in Alabama.
+During his tenure, he led the program through the transition from NCAA Division I to NCAA Division III.
+He has posted a record of 69-38-5, becoming the all-time leader in wins at BSC, and won at least 10 games in each season.
 The 2012 season saw BSC capture the Southern Collegiate Athletic Association (SCAC) regular season co-championship.

 He has coached or recruited four NSCAA All-Region players and five NSCAA Scholar All-Region players, including two that went on to be named NSCAA Scholar All-Americans.